ritchie200/meanjobportal/README.md

 - Login as an admin and confirm users, jobs, and applications are listed.
 - Disable and re-enable a user from the admin dashboard.
 - Delete a job from the admin dashboard and confirm its applications are removed.

+## Support

+If you find this project useful, please consider starring the repository.
+It helps support the project and shows employers/other developers that the work is useful.

+You are free to fork the project for learning purposes.
+Please keep the license and attribution intact.